Chris Eberle was still in the thick of her breast cancer treatments — chemotherapy, radiation, immunotherapy — and it had been a long day.

 “When I walk into the gallery and connect with a work of art, without the distractions and the noise, it becomes a spiritual experience for me.
 This space has an incredible power to settle people’s spirit.”

-Stay tuned to Cancer Talk to find out how the Art Heals gallery is supporting a groundbreaking clinical trial evaluating the physical and emotional effects of art on surgical patients.
+Find out how the Art Heals gallery supported a groundbreaking clinical trial evaluating the physical and emotional effects of art on surgical patients.